kaspii314/kaspii314/docs/index.md

 - Mentor for Women in Analytics & Data Science and Optum Tech University.

 #### Medica
 #### Director Business Intelligence | Nov 2019 - Aug 2020
 - Developed a multi-year data and analytics strategy with roadmaps for core data standardization, data architecture, data governance, and BI technologies.
 - Implemented Agile Scrum and resource capacity planning, increasing team cohesion and transparency for business stakeholders.
-- Leadership team member for a cross-departmental data analyst workgroup, which held monthly events with speakers and exercises to galvanize and grow our data analyst community.
+- Led a cross-departmental data analyst workgroup, hosting monthly events with speakers and exercises to strengthen and expand the data analyst community.

 #### Finance Manager | May 2018 - Nov 2019
 - Standardized and automated physician reimbursement processes, achieving a 26% increase in team productivity over 18 months.